 Once I realised that idioms were incredibly problematic for my students, I set about gathering as many idioms as I could and making videos about them for my YouTube channels.
 I also created the website, BritishIdioms.com, as a place that students could visit to learn some of the more common idioms.

 As I created my videos, and collated the idioms, I realised that many idioms could be grouped together in videos such as my Egg Idioms, Colour Idioms, Heart Idioms, and so on.
-I also realised that by far the biggest number of idioms were related to parts of the body, and so I decided to bring them all together in this book.
+I also realised that there were more than enough idioms to write a series of books about them.

 An Easier Way to Master Idioms